brushed/mooextend/README.md

 Some extensions for native data-types in mootools:

 - Array.Extend
-	- slick() : convert Array into set of DOM elements. (mini template engine) Based on the mootools Slick engine. (see https://github.com/Mr5o1/rendAr)
+	- slick() : convert an array of css-selectors into set of DOM elements.
+	    (mini template engine) Based on the mootools Slick engine. (see https://github.com/Mr5o1/rendAr)
 	- min() : return minimum value of an array of numbers
 	- max() : return maximum value of an array of numbers